Definition of Saramambiche

 Literally: Son of a bitch or son of a bitch.

 ANTONYMS FOR SARAMAMBICHE

 - Legitimate son

 ORIGIN OF SARAMAMBICHE

-Saramambiche is a form of insult, an adaptation and distortion to Spanish of the English words“son of bitch”, which in Spanish means “hijo de per#a” or “hijo de pu#a”.
+Saramambiche is a form of insult, an adaptation and distortion into Spanish of the English words son of bi#ch, which in Spanish means “hijo de per#a o hijo de pu#a”.

-- In 2017 the Puerto Rican singer Bad Bunny released the theme song entitled “You don’t put goat”, in which of course, he repeatedly mentions the word “Saramambiche”.
+In 2017, the Puerto Rican singer Bad Bunny launched the musical theme entitled “Tú no metes cabra”, in which, of course, he repeatedly mentions the word “Saramambiche”.
 Daddy Yankee, Anuel Aa and Cosculluela participate in the featuring of this song.